 What are the requirements for the high school or home school to participate?

-High schools or home study programs wishing to participate in MOWR must complete a four year Participation Agreement and submit it to Georgia Student Finance Commission (GSFC).
+High schools or home study programs wishing to participate in Dual Enrollment must complete a four year Participation Agreement and submit it to Georgia Student Finance Commission (GSFC).
 The 2016-2017 MOWR High School/Home Study Program Participation Agreement form must be mailed in to the GSFC office prior to student participation.

 Who is eligible?